Marco Piredda

-Marco Piredda (born 4 May 1994) is an Italian football player.
-He plays for Carbonia.
+Marco Piredda (born 4 May 1994) is an Italian football player who plays for Serie D club Costa Orientale Sarda.

 Club career

 He made his Serie C debut for Como on 22 September 2013 in a game against Südtirol.

 On 19 February 2019, he was released from his contract with Olbia by mutual consent.

 On 30 July 2019 he signed a one-year contract with Sambenedettese.